h0mbre/h0mbre.github.io/_posts/2019-11-02-Creating_Win32_ROP_Chains.md

 The reason this behavior is desirable is because when Data Execution Prevention (DEP) is enabled, we are typically unable to execute code in any section of memory that doesn't explicitly contain executable instructions.
 This means our traditional stack based overflow attacks won't work as we cannot execute shellcode on the stack.

 This is where the power of ROP comes into play.
-We uses tiny sections of existing code in the target program that are punctuated in sequence by a `RETN` instruction and piece them together to make a function call which disables DEP.
+We uses tiny sections of existing code in the target program that are punctuated in sequence by a `RETN` instruction (called 'gadgets') and piece them together to make a function call which disables DEP.
 We can then run our shellcode on the stack as we're used to.

 ## Required Reading
 Corelan has essentially written a manifesto on DEP and Win32 ROP chains [here](https://www.corelan.be/index.php/2010/06/16/exploit-writing-tutorial-part-10-chaining-dep-with-rop-the-rubikstm-cube/).
 Nothing I say or do in this blog is new or groundbreaking, I'm simply recapitulating the ROP learning process for beginners like myself interested in taking their Windows game further and documenting my work for my own reference.